-The outstanding Subordinate Voting Shares are listed for trading on the TSX and NASDAQ, in each case, under the symbol "FSV".
+The outstanding Subordinate Voting Shares are listed for trading on the Toronto Stock Exchange ("TSX") and The NASDAQ Global Select Market ("NASDAQ"), in each case, under the symbol "FSV".
 The Multiple Voting Shares are not listed and do not trade on any public market or quotation system.

-The following table sets forth the reported high and low trading prices and the aggregate volume of trading of the Subordinate Voting Shares on NASDAQ (in United States dollars) and on the TSX (in Canadian dollars) for each month during the period commencing June 2, 2015 and ending December 31, 2015 (being the period following the Spin-off during which the Subordinate Voting Shares have traded on NASDAQ and the TSX).
+The following table sets forth the reported high and low trading prices and the aggregate volume of trading of the Subordinate Voting Shares on NASDAQ (in United States dollars) and on the TSX (in Canadian dollars) for each month during the year ended December 31, 2016.